PrincessMaggy/Afribite/README.md

 - Created the Promotion page
 - added firebase authentification logic
 - added storage for promotion page
--added the profile structure and displayed it on the dashboard
+- added the profile structure and displayed it on the dashboard

 ## Contributors